dimitar-grigorov/SoftUni-System-and-Network-Compromising/README.md

+# SoftUni - System and Network Compromisig Notes

-# 02. Denial of Service
+## 02. Denial of Service

 ```bash
 # View all open ports